 With net income in the numerator, Return on Equity (ROE) looks at the firm’s bottom line to gauge overall profitability for the firm’s owners and investors.
 Stockholders are at the bottom of the pecking order of a firm’s capital structure, and the income returned to them is a useful measure that represents excess profits that remain after paying mandatory obligations and reinvesting in the business.

 Simply put, with ROE, investors can see if they’re getting a good return on their money, while a company can evaluate how efficiently they’re utilizing the firm’s equity.
-ROE must be compared to the historical ROEs of the company and to the industry’s ROE average – it would mean little if merely looked at in isolation.
+ROE must be compared to the historical ROEs of the company and to the industry’s ROE average – it means little if merely looked at in isolation.
 Other financial ratios can be looked at to get a more complete and informed picture of the company for evaluation purposes.

 In order to satisfy investors, a company should be able to generate a higher ROE than the return available from a lower risk investment.

 A high ROE could mean a company is more successful in generating profit internally.
 However, it doesn’t fully show the risk associated with that return.
-A company may rely heavily on debt to generate an outstanding net profit, thereby boosting the ROE higher.
+A company may rely heavily on debt to generate a higher net profit, thereby boosting the ROE higher.